 top of page

 1. Tax loss harvesting: this move consists of selling your losses in your taxable brokerage account to offset your income to save on taxes.
-The maximum for the year is $3,000.
-However, you can carry any losses over this amount forward for years 2023 and beyond.
+The maximum for this year is $3,000.
+However, you can carry any losses over this amount forward for years beyond.
+However, you will most likely be limited to $3,000 annually.

-3. Contribute the maximum to your HSA: the maximum you can contribute to a health savings accounts is $7100 for the year.
-This account is only available to you if you have a high deductible health insurance plan.
-If you qualify, it is another account which can be used to save for retirement.
+3. Contribute the maximum limit to your HSA: the maximum you can contribute to a health savings account is $8300 for a family and $4150 for a single person.
+This account is only available to you if you have a high-deductible health insurance plan.
+If you qualify, it is another account that can be used to save for retirement.
+I call this account a triple threat account.
+You invest with pre-tax money, you can deduct large health expenses without paying taxes, and in retirement, you can deduct money without any taxes.

 Recent Posts